flatironinstitute/feedWebGL2/README.md

 </a>

-## The package includes a Python package embedding of the Javascript functionality into Jupyter using widgets
+The package includes a Python package embedding of the Javascript functionality into Jupyter using widgets.

-## Development install of Python package
+## How to install the Python package in development mode

 The Python package for <code>feedWebGL2</code> defines Jupyter widget interfaces to underlying Javascript based features.
 To use the Python package you will need a recent version of Jupyter configured with Python 3 kernels.
-Please use `git` to clone the repository in order to install a development version of this experimental software.
+Please use `git` to clone the repository in order to install a development version of this experimental software including all the example notebooks.

 The easiest and safest way to get a working environment of this kind is to install
 <a href="https://www.anaconda.com/products/individual">the individual version of Anaconda</a>